jmeter-maven-plugin/jmeter-maven-plugin/README.md

 		   <someVariableName>hostname.com</someVariableName>
 		</jmeterUserProperties>

-This has the same effect as using -J on the command line, as described here (search for section 2.4.7).
+This has the same effect as using -J on the command line.

 * Java properties